rclone/rclone/librclone/README.md

 # librclone

-This directory contains code to build rclone as a C library and the shims for accessing rclone from C.
+This directory contains code to build rclone as a C library and the shims for accessing rclone from C and other languages.

+**Note** for the moment, the interfaces defined here are experimental and may change in the future.
+Eventually they will stabilse and this notice will be removed.

+## C

 The shims are a thin wrapper over the rclone RPC.